2023/2024 Housing Residential Agreement

 Housekeeping and Maintenance

-Residents are expected to maintain a standard of cleanliness within their assigned rooms that deters health and safety hazards including but not limited to pests and rodent infestation, mold and bacteria.
+Residents are expected to maintain a standard of cleanliness within their assigned rooms that deters health and safety hazards including but not limited to pests and rodent infestation, mold, and bacteria.
 Additionally, it is the expected responsibility of all residents who choose to use the communal facilities (laundry washers and dryers, kitchen, public restroom, common space, and furniture) to maintain a clean environment for the entire community.

-If pests or rodents are discovered anywhere within housing, residents are expected to report to any College Housing staff member immediately.
+If pests or rodents are discovered anywhere within housing, residents are expected to report them to any College Housing staff member immediately.

-Residents are expected to report any discovered or caused damage of the housing facilities to any member of College Housing staff.
+Residents are expected to report any discovered or caused damage to the housing facilities to any member of College Housing staff.
 The following problems should be reported immediately: discharged fire extinguisher, malfunctioning smoke detector, pipe leaks, broken tile or cracked grout, ceiling or wall leaks, and appliance malfunctions.

 Room inspection, entry and search

-College Housing reserves the right of entry into the resident’s room to assure proper maintenance and repair, to provide for health and safety of all residents, to assist residents with lockouts, and/or to investigate when there is a reason to believe that violation of a state regulation, housing policy or college regulation is occurring within the resident’s room.
+College Housing reserves the right of entry into the resident’s room to assure proper maintenance and repair, to provide for health and safety of all residents, to assist residents with lockouts, and/or to investigate when there is a reason to believe that violation of a state regulation, housing policy, or college regulation is occurring within the resident’s room.
 Rooms should be kept clean and free of health hazards.
-Illegal items will be confiscated and students found with illegal materials will be subject to appropriate disciplinary action.
+Illegal items will be confiscated, and students found with illegal materials will be subject to appropriate disciplinary action.
 A minimum of two room inspections will be conducted per semester.

 When possible, maintenance and/or College Housing will work to provide the residents prior notification of an upcoming room repair service/room entry.
 Maintenance will leave notices for residents after entry of the room for repair requests.